maidsafe/sn_dbc_examples/README.md

 -- End Dbc--

 note: this DBC is owned by a third party
+note: DBC written to file 2558602486.dbc
 note: change DBC deposited to our wallet.
 ```

+Alice provides file 2558602486.dbc to Bob.
+(For this example, we just leave the file where it is.)

 ## Bob deposits DBC from Alice into his wallet